Snowfall report for Mt. Tsurugi in December 2024 | Winter mountain climbing experience where I turned back at Nishijima Station

 For more information on the relationship between Mount Tsurugi and bears, please see this article.

-What made me feel more anxious not the climb itself, but the condition of the road leading to Mount Tsurugi .
+, what made me feel strongly uneasythe condition of the road leading to Mount Tsurugi.

-I actually put on tire chains at an altitude of around 900-1000m .
+I actually installed the chains onat an altitude of around 900-1000m.

-It was the first time in my life that I put on tire chains by myself.
+It was the first time in my life I'd ever installed tire chains myself.

-About 2km from the summit, so much snow that the rear wheels of the front-wheel drive vehicle were skidding , and the snow had piled up so high that it was approaching the body of the car from the tire's contact patch.
+About 2km from the summit,the snow was so deep that the rear wheels of the front-wheel-drive car were skidding sideways, and the snow was so heavy that it was almost touching the body of the car from the tire's contact patch.

 I proceeded carefully, following the tire tracks, but if there had been an oncoming vehicle, I think it would have been very difficult to pass.